Posted in heart, Jesus, pain, Physical, scripture, Spiritual, thankful, truth, words, write

 Remember the reason for this holiday season … every season … and use that gift God gave you to share with others in 2023.

-Posted in book, children, editor, Emotional, faith, fight, heart, life, mother, Prayer, quote, silence, soul, vulnerable, warm, Warrior, woman, words, write, writer
+Posted in book, children, editor, Emotional, faith, fight, heart, life, mother, prayer, quote, silence, soul, vulnerable, warm, Warrior, woman, words, write, writer

 Wordsmithery